 Students do not apply for these awards but are selected by the Biology Department Scholarship and Graduate Steering Committees.

-Louella E. Cable, a native of Chamberlain, SD, earned her B.A. in zoology at USD in 1926.
-She then worked under the supervision of Edward Churchill and earned the first M.A. degree awarded by the Zoology Department at USD in 1927.
-She worked as a staff scientist with the US Fish and Wildlife Service until her retirement at age 70.
+Louella E. Cable, a native of Chamberlain, South Dakota, earned her B.A. in zoology at USD in 1926.
+She then worked under the supervision of Edward Churchill and earned the first M.A. degree awarded by the zoology department at USD in 1927.
+She worked as a staff scientist with the U.S. Fish and Wildlife Service until her retirement at age 70.
 During that period, she also earned a Ph.D. in marine biology at the University of Michigan.

 Cable was greatly respected for her research and the scientific illustrations she drew of her fish specimens.
 Upon her death, she endowed a fund to provide scholarships for students majoring in biology, with preference given to students who are interested in the field of zoology.
 Funds are typically used to support graduate student research assistantships, travel to professional conferences and research.

-Elbert Harrington was a professor of Speech and dean (1945-70) of the College of Arts & Sciences.
+Elbert Harrington was a professor of speech and dean (1945-70) of the College of Arts & Sciences.
 This award is made to an outstanding senior biology major each spring and is intended to help students pay for textbooks.
-The award is made in April of each year.
+The award is given in April of each year.